dFactoDev/lab-matching_game/README.md

 ## Scoring

 A "move" is counted as each time two cards are opened in order to find a match.
 Completing the game in 13 moves or less, earns you 3 stars!
-25 or less earns 2 stars and anything more gets you 1 star.
+Within 20 earns 2 stars and anything more gets you 1 star.

 ## How good is your memory?